Photo Credit: From The Hip Photo

 Photo Credit: Elevate Photography

-12. Invitations ($650-700) Keep in mind that the more unique the shape, heavier the paper, and more inserts you have, can increase the postage cost of your invites.
+12. Invitations ($650-5,000) This can be online ordering to custom made.
+Keep in mind that the more unique the shape, heavier the paper, and more inserts you have, can increase the postage cost of your invites.
 A custom stationary shop could answer a lot of your questions about any of these things!

 14. Hotel ($170 per couple per night) This price is an average that includes transportation for your guests from the hotel.
 Having transportation arranged for your guests can be a huge relief, keeps them safe, and allows them to all have a great time!
 Also, typically this isn’t an expense that you will have to worry about paying for unless you absolutely want to!